Skip to content

 Nodule mobilityPresentAbsent

 • Simple (diffuse type): Diffuse or fan-shaped mild hyperemia near the corneal limbus.
-Onset is acute, peaking around 12 hours after onset and subsiding within 2–3 days.
+Onset is acute, with hyperemia peaking about 12 hours after onset and resolving over 2–3 days.
 May be accompanied by eyelid edema or conjunctival chemosis.

-• Nodular: A single small elevation forms near the corneal limbus (often in the interpalpebral fissure) and is often noticed upon waking in the morning.
+• Nodular: A single small elevation forms near the corneal limbus (often in the interpalpebral area), frequently noticed upon waking in the morning.
 An important distinguishing feature from nodular scleritis is that the nodule is mobile.
 The lesion is relatively localized, and the surrounding episclera remains relatively normal.

-Vision is generally normal.
-Complications such as conjunctival chemosis, elevated intraocular pressure, anterior uveitis, and keratitis are rare; if present, consider scleritis or other diseases.
-The absence of inflammatory findings in the palpebral conjunctiva is useful for distinguishing from conjunctivitis.
-In scleritis, inflammation may spread to surrounding tissues, causing peripheral corneal infiltration, ulceration, or anterior uveitis, whereas episcleritis is self-limiting and almost never involves adjacent tissues.
-Under slit-lamp examination, identify the level of the episcleral vascular plexus; if a red elevated lesion is present but the scleral vessels are not visible, consider the possibility of a neoplastic lesion.
+Visual acuity is generally normal.
+Conjunctival chemosis, elevated intraocular pressure, anterior uveitis, and keratitis are rare complications; if present, consider scleritis or other diseases.
+The absence of inflammatory findings in the palpebral conjunctiva is useful for differentiating from conjunctivitis.
+In scleritis, inflammation may spread to adjacent tissues, causing peripheral corneal infiltrates, ulcers, or anterior uveitis, whereas episcleritis is self-limiting and almost never involves adjacent tissues.
+On slit-lamp examination, identify the level of the scleral vascular plexus; if a red elevated lesion is present but scleral vessels are not visible, consider the possibility of a neoplastic lesion.

 Q How can episcleritis and conjunctivitis be distinguished?